passiomatic/super-hammer/README.md

 ## License

 Multiple licenses are available.
-I'll do my best to summarize theme here:
+I'll do my best to summarize them here:

 * **Rock Hammer** is licensed under the Apache License 2.0
 * **Unsemantic** is dual-licensed both under MIT and GPL